 Coturnix quail are the most common type of domesticated quail used for meat and eggs.
 They come in tons of different color varieties, like brown, silver, gold, and more.
 They have a short incubation period, just 18 days, and a short maturation period of around 6 weeks before the first eggs are laid.
 Coturnix quail will typically lay 250 eggs in their first year of life and 150 in their second.
 At the age of 3, they’ve mostly quit laying.

 Bobwhite quail are a bit more difficult to raise than coturnix quail.
 Their incubation period is 24 days and their time to maturity is 21-25 weeks.
-Even though you experience delayed gratification with raising bobwhite quail, they make up for it with a long lifespan, usually over 6 years, compared to 2-3 for coturnix quail.
+Even though you experience delayed gratification with raising bobwhite quail, they make up for it with a longer lifespan, usually over 6 years, compared to 2-3 for coturnix quail.

-Generally speaking, if you’re a first time quail keeper, I recommend coturnix quail.
+Generally speaking, if you’re a first-time quail keeper, I recommend coturnix quail.

 Incubating quail eggs